ApiLogicServer/Docs/docs/Sample-AI.md

 ### a.
 App Automation

 App Automation means that `ApiLogicServer create` creates a multi-page, multi-table Admin App -- automatically.
-This React-Admin does *not* consist of hundreds of lines of complex html and javascript - it's a simple json file that's easy to customize.
+This React-Admin does *not* consist of hundreds of lines of complex html and javascript - it's a simple yaml file that's easy to customize.

 > Ready for business user collaboration, back-office data maintenance - Day 1.